A young lady seamlessly manages her travel plans, glancing at her smartwatch while confidently holding her passport.

 How to get a passport fast in case of emergency?

-The U.S. Department of State offers life-or-death emergency appointments for those needing to travel internationally within 72 hours if an immediate family member has died, is dying, or has a life-threatening condition.
+The U.S. Department of State offers life-or-death emergency appointments for those needing to travel internationally within 14 days if an immediate family member has died, is dying, or has a life-threatening condition.
 In this instance, immediate family means parents, legal guardians, children, spouses, siblings, or grandparents.
-You will need to provide documentation of the emergency, as well as proof of your international travels.
-For your appointment, you will need to complete the correct form, provide a passport photo, and present a valid form of ID.

 Can you get a passport in one day?

-Yes, the fastest passport renewal time is a same-day turnaround, but this service is only offered to individuals who meet certain criteria.
-You must be traveling internationally within 14 days, and you must be available to attend an in-person appointment at one of the 26 Regional Passport Agencies across the country.
-Appointments are extremely limited, and you may need to travel across the country for one.
+Yes, same-day passport service is possible, but only at Regional Passport Agencies and only for travelers with urgent needs.
+You must be traveling internationally within 14 days (or within 28 days if you need a visa), and you must be available to attend an in-person appointment at one of the 26 Regional Passport Agencies across the country.

 Our tips to be sure you’ll get your passport on time

 • Check your passport’s expiration date before you book international travel.
+Many countries require your passport to be valid for at least six months beyond your return date.

 • Be ready to book a last-minute flight for an in-person appointment.
 If you’re in a pinch, you won’t have the luxury of convenience.
 Appointments are very limited, and you may need to travel across the country for one.